Robert Francis (writer)

-Robert Francis, pen name for Jean Godmé, (1909–1946) was a French writer, winner of the 1934 edition of the Prix Femina.
+Robert Francis (born Jean Godmé; 24 October 1909 – 29 June 1946) was a French writer, winner of the 1934 edition of the Prix Femina.

 Biography

-Robert Francis was Jean-Pierre Maxence's brother, the pseudonym of Pierre Godmé.
-After studying science, he occupied a post of civil engineer in the North of France in the 1930s.
-At the same time, he devoted himself to letters and founded with his brother in 1928 a literary magazine, Les Cahiers, which disappeared in 1931.
-Robert Francis belonged to the middle of the jeune droite catholique des années 1930 ("Young Catholic Right of the 1930s").
-A friend of Thierry Maulnier, he wrote with him and his brother a work which had a certain success on its release: Demain la France ("Tomorrow France") which was a charge against the regime of the moment, written on the morrow of the 6 February 1934 crisis.
+Born in Paris, Robert Francis was the brother of Jean-Pierre Maxence.
+After studying science, he occupied a post of civil engineer in the north of France in the 1930s.
+At the same time, he devoted himself to literature and founded the literary magazine Les Cahiers with his brother in 1928; the magazine ran until 1931.

+Robert Francis belonged to the middle of the Jeune Droite catholique des années 1930 ("Young Catholic Right of the 1930s").
+He was a friend of Thierry Maulnier; together with him and his brother Jean-Pierre Maxence, he wrote Demain la France ("Tomorrow France"), a charge against the Popular Front government, written on the morrow of the 6 February 1934 crisis.

+Francis is buried at the Cimetière parisien de Bagneux.